etcadinfinitum/swarm/docs/README.md

 ### Rule Types

+Rules have several emergent properties which are quantified here.

+#### Transformative Types

 If we assume that _L_ and _R_ are not necessarily equal, then _E_ and/or &ell; must differ.
 The paper further quantifies types of rules: